TIBCOSoftware/sonar-bw/docs/rules/bw6/NumberOfPropertiesSameGroup.md

 ## Why is this condition important?

 Readability and maintenance is a characteristic that not only applies to the design of the process itself but also to all the components that are part of the development.
 And that includes the management of the properties.
-BusinessWorks has the option to define different groups to be able to group and categorize the different properties and if we managed those properties well is more easy to understand the purpose of each of those and at the end contribute to increase the readability of the whole process
+BusinessWorks™ has the option to define different groups to be able to group and categorize the different properties and if we managed those properties well is more easy to understand the purpose of each of those and at the end contribute to increase the readability of the whole process

 ## How to fix it?